The USA always seems to be different than the UK, doesn’t it? For example.

 Local market: unlike popular stocks and shares, the available market is specialized and local.

-Purchase and ownership costs: buying and selling incurs substantial commissions and taxes; ownership imposes maintenance and rent collection burdens.
+Purchase and ownership costs: buying and selling incur substantial commissions and taxes; ownership imposes maintenance and rent collection burdens.

 Risk: increasing costs can negate investment returns and property prices can go down as well as up.